 It is important to remember that breast reconstruction rebuilds a woman’s breast but results vary widely.

-- There will always been some type of asymmetry.
+- There will always be some type of asymmetry

-- The reconstructed breast will not have normal sensation.
+- The reconstructed breast may not have normal sensation

 - You may have visible scars on your breasts and other parts of your body

 - You may require secondary procedures